JAremko/ctl-api-example/README.md

 - `/client`: Contains the frontend JavaScript code (`client.js`) and HTML (`ctl.html` and `index.html`).
 - `thermalcamera.proto`: The Protobuf schema defining messages.
 - `Dockerfile.client`, `Dockerfile.go-server`, `Dockerfile.c-server`: Dockerfiles used to build the client, Go server, and C server containers respectively.
-- `docker-compose.yml`: Docker Compose file to orchestrate the client and server containers.
+- `docker-compose.yml` and `docker-compose-host.yml`: Docker Compose files to orchestrate the client and server containers.

 ## Protobuf Definitions (`thermalcamera.proto`)